2023-2024 Class of Fellows

 In 2017, the FORUM Act emerged as model free speech legislation aimed at state funded U.S. universities.
 Twenty-five states have now passed such bills or portions thereof.
 This project will analyze the legislative debates around the act and how it is being enforced in states where it has passed.

-Assistant Professor, Mississippi State University
+Assistant Professor, University of Oklahoma

 Research Title: "Dismantling DEI in Higher Education: An Analysis of How Diversity Professionals View Political Bans"

 DEI is under attack by state lawmakers, which has dangerous repercussions for higher education and diversity professionals’ roles, who often resist political propaganda.
 This project focuses on educating campus constituents and political leaders on how banning DEI, notably eliminating the roles of diversity professionals, could threaten freedom of expression.

 Postdoctoral Fellow, University of Texas at Austin

 Research Title: "Campus Civic Engagement during Turbulent Times: Student Responses to Law Based Threats to Free Expression and Inclusion"

 In Florida and Texas, conservative political operatives are narrowing the scope of intellectual engagement on college campuses through restrictions on race- and gender-inclusive scholarship.
 This participatory project documents student-led organizing against this countermovement to understand student democratic participation, strengthen movement networks, and provide guidance to institutions for fostering civic engagement.